 The Power of Listening

 This film installation spotlights a pivotal, yet often overlooked, moment in the history of medical cinema.
 Bringing to life one of the world’s first attempts to incorporate the cinema into psychotherapeutic treatment, the installation showcases the short film, I Do Not Want To Smoke (2020).
-The film is based on a script published in the Soviet Union in 1936 but never produced.
-Demonstrating cinema’s capacity to aid medical treatment, the film attempts to use hypnosis to help patients quit smoking.

 This film script was developed when smoking was being heavily promoted.
 Smoking continued to be for the next 50 years despite evidence that it was seriously bad for people’s health.